Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: An intuition for more efficient near-verbatim probabilistic extraction

 \paragraph{Beyond the floor.} The $1/(\bw+1)$ threshold is a sufficient condition for survival of the search, not a necessary one.
 In practice, $k$-CBS (and the pruned variants) captures continuations with probability far below this floor.
 For most extractable sequences ($\pseqe \ge \taumin$), no individual continuation exceeds $1/(\bw+1)$; those that survive the beam have individual probability closer to $\taumin$.
 We cannot provide a comparable guarantee for these lower-probability continuations without distributional assumptions.

 Nevertheless, the results in this appendix show why it is likely that such paths survive the search.
 As the geometric-mean argument above shows, even at $\tau=\taumin=10^{-3}$, it is intuitively the case that high-mass paths maintain very high per-token probabilities and stay competitive in the beam.

-We deliberately avoid imposing distributional assumptions that would let us formalize this observation further; the rank-budget and heavy-survival results hold for any model and any scoring rule that induces a valid probability distribution, and the practical tightness of the lower bound is an empirical finding that we document in our experiments (Section~\ref{sec:experiments} and Appendix~\ref{app:sec:experiments}).
+We deliberately avoid imposing distributional assumptions that would let us formalize this observation further.
+The rank-budget and heavy-survival results hold for any model and any scoring rule that induces a valid probability distribution, and the practical tightness of the lower bound is an empirical finding that we document in our experiments (Section~\ref{sec:experiments} and Appendix~\ref{app:sec:experiments}).\looseness=-1